Riea-ku/Website/README.md

     <section id="contact" class="cta">
         <div class="container">
             <div class="cta-content">
-                <h2>Ready to protect your business from unexpected breakdowns?</h2>
+                <h2>Ready to Transform Equipment Maintenance?</h2>
-                <p>See a live demo or schedule a walkthrough with Meryem, our founder and predictive systems expert.</p>
+                <p>Schedule a walkthrough with our team or explore the platform with a live demo.</p>
                 <a href="https://providentia.pythonanywhere.com/" class="btn" target="_blank">View Live Demo</a>
             </div>
         </div>